This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 When you’re getting started with selling art, all of the choices can be overwhelming.
 Where do you sell?
 How do you sell?
 What can you sell?
 One of the most fundamental questions that you need to answer first is: will you be selling original art, or prints?
-This is a really important question and, if you need to answer it from the get-go in order to even post your first listing.
+This is a really important question and, if you need to answer it before even posting your first listing.

 Selling Original Art

 When you sell original art, you create one piece of artwork that is sold once.
 For most artists, this means that no copies are made of that piece of artwork.
 The purchaser is the only one who owns any version of that piece of art.
 It’s an original.

 When you sell original art, it has a higher value than a print.
 It’s unique and buyers will pay more for the exclusivity of being the only one to own that piece of work.

 This makes sense when you think about the audience that typically buys original art.
 Art collectors, galleries, and museums pride themselves on having unique art collections that can either be resold, or appreciate in value overtime.

 If thousands of copies of the art exist, it usually isn’t as interesting or valuable.
 Which leads us to our next point.